vass-engineering/Demo-backupOpenShift46-velero/Readme.md

 ## 5) Deploy a WordPress using MariaDB as the database with a persistent volume as an example.

-* Create a new project for wordpress
+* Create a new project for WordPress

 ```
 oc new-project wordpress